architjain/ws-lambda-at-edge/Lab2_ContentGeneration/README.md

 #### 1.2 Validate the function works with test-invoke in Lambda Console

 Click "Test" and configure the test event.
+You can use "CloudFront Simple Remote Call" event template.

 Specify `/card/da8398f4` as the value of the `uri` field.

 ![x](./img/03-configure-test-event.png)